brinley/jSignature/README.md

 *   All *major* desktop, tablet and phone browsers are supported. (see List of supported / tested browsers, devices)
 *   Default stroke entry capture technology used is HTML5 Canvas element.
 Plugin falls back on Canvas tag emulator in Flash when actual Canvas is not supported by the browser.
 *   All signature data is captured and stored internally as vectors, not pixels.
 Same signature can be rerendered using variety of postproduction filters to improve presentation on printed media, small screens etc.
 *   What is rendered in the browser is NOT was is captured.
 Rendering of strokes differ per browser's featureset, capture device quality, screen size.
 Capture of data is always same - we capture as much data as possible.
-We render much less than what we capture.
+We render an approximation of what we capture.
 This is done on purpose.
 Real use of the captured signature will be in high-resolution (likely print) environment, rendered using hight-quality, computationally-intensive smoothing logic that can see the entire captured sig and fit perfect curves between the dots.
 The image customer sees real-time on the screen is a 'balance' of what the device used for capture can render without sacrificing the responsiveness of capture.
 Rendering on Canvas within browser can, surprizingly, be extremely slow even on decent equipment and that slowness depends on too many diverse variables for us to control.
-The plugin tries to make some guesses about efficiency of the device and degrades (only) the renderer appropriately.
+The plugin tries to make some guesses about efficiency of the device and degrades the renderer appropriately.

 See demos here.

 ## Adding jSignature to your page

-jSignature is really two distinct pieces of code:
+jSignature is really tree distinct pieces of code:

 1. Code that prepares a Canvas element.
     It includes detection of browser features, maximizing a canvas within the confines of a div, setting up emulated Canvas using Flashcanvas, when needed.
 2. Code that handles actual signature capture + data import / export API.
     It attaches and listens to movement event handlers, stores stroke data inside data structure, handles API calls.
+3. Plugins that help you get the signature data in convenient for you format, like raw data coordinates, image, compressed url-compatible string, SVG.

 If you are certain that your audience will be limited to a specific browser engine (you deploy through an embedded browser widget, using something like PhoneGap) you can roll up your sleeves and yank out the part #1.

+Data export plugins are provided (and can be loaded) separately, but these can, certainly, be minified together with jSignature core into one js file.

 ### through SCRIPT tag